AshridgeTechnologies/elemento/design/Native App for Studio.md

 - Storing working copy on file system would be nice, but less important
 - More advanced users would be happy to take extra steps
 - Providing a public server could be useful but would be an overhead
+- Deployment from local is probably not a good idea: tools will work differently, best to have actual version deployed in GitHub
+- Tools for packaging should probably also run on GitHub with a known version

 Possibilities
 -------------